 Lucy Sullivan is getting married: Vintage Marian Keyes

-- Feb 9
+- Feb 9, 2025

 - 4 min read

-Updated: Apr 18
+Updated: Apr 2

 If you've read my other posts on Marian Keyes novels, you'll know that I have a fondness for the Irish writer despite her chick lit label.
 I've read all of the Walsh family saga and I am working my way through Keyes's standalone stories.
 Lucy Sullivan is getting married is the first standalone that Keyes penned, way back in 1996, and her second ever novel (the first being Watermelon in 1995, the inaugural Walsh family book).

 Why do I love Marian Keyes, as a self-confessed thriller reader?
 The sheer Irishness of the writing for starters.
 The books make me smile as the style of humour resonates with me.
 Keyes's characters are fascinating, mostly because they are immensely flawed.
-There's a cast of eccentric players in each book who keep me interested over what is usually a long read, and each one is fleshed out, with their own stories and unique personality quirks.
-Keyes is a cut above your average chick lit as she tackles weighty subjects with sensitivity and authenticity without coming across as preachy.
+There's a cast of eccentric players in each book who keep me interested over what is usually a long read.
+Each one is fleshed out, with their own stories and unique personality quirks.
+Keyes is a cut above your average chick lit writer as she tackles weighty subjects with sensitivity and authenticity without coming across as preachy.
 Keyes may not be everyone's cup of tea but she's certainly mine.

 You can also read my reviews of the Walsh family series (1995-2024), Sushi for beginners (2000), The brightest star in the sky (2009), and Grown ups (2020).